Enhancing your training

 In 2011, Northwell Health and Hofstra University entered a partnership with Hofstra University to open the Hofstra North Shore-LIJ School of Medicine, the first new allopathic medical school in New York state since 1963.
 The medical school—now known as the Donald and Barbara Zucker School of Medicine at Hofstra/Northwell—enhances the academic offerings and reputation of Northwell Health and increases the opportunities for residents and fellows to gain the highest level of knowledge and experience during their time within the health system.

-Northwell Health spans an extensive and diverse service area encompassing 8 million people in Long Island, Manhattan, Queens and Staten Island.
-The Office of Community and Public Health focuses on improving the health of the communities we serve.
+Northwell Health spans an extensive and diverse service area encompassing 8 million people in Long Island, Manhattan, Queens, and Staten Island.
+The office of community health & investment focuses on improving the health of the communities we serve.
 The office provides health education and prevention courses for the community, helps community members gain access to health care, and trains medical professionals on cultural competency, language and communication access.
 Trainees have the opportunity to participate in the courses to get a better understanding of diversity and inclusion in health care.